script-fu/artbox/content/hub/plugins/folder/Almost-Autosave.md

 ## Introduction

 This is an Autosave feature!
 It saves a numbered version of the open files that have been edited into a named folder.
 It does not save over the opened file.
 You do have to start the Autosave manually each session, it's almost an autosave.
+When the plug-in is used in Artbox, there is a dull red Status Bar label displayed if it has **not** been activated.
+This reminder can be deactivated in Preferences > Help System > Show Almost-Autosave reminder.

 ### Back-up Folder and File Structure